jbowdre/runtimeterror/content/posts/vra8-custom-provisioning-part-two/index.md

 I'll also drop in a "Foreach Element" item, which will run a linked workflow once for each item in an input array (`originalNames (Array/string)` in this case).
 I haven't actually created that nested workflow yet so I'm going to skip selecting that for now.
 ![Nested workflow placeholder](UIafeShcv.png)

 The final step of this workflow will be to replace the existing contents of `resourceNames (Array/string)` with the new name.

 I'll do that with another scriptable task element, named `Apply new names`, which takes `inputProperties (Properties)` and `newNames (Array/string)` as inputs.
 It will return `resourceNames (Array/string)` as a *workflow output* back to vRA. vRA will see that `resourceNames` has changed and it will update the name of the deployed resource (the VM) accordingly.

-{{% notice info "Binding a workflow output" %}}
+{{% notice note "Binding a workflow output" %}}
 To easily create a new workflow output and bind it to a task's output, click the task's **Add New** option like usual:
 ![](add_new.png)
 Select **Output** at the top of the *New Variable* dialog and the complete the form with the other required details: